About Jenna

 My thinking got clearer; my ability to be constructively linear and analytical strengthened.

 In 2012, I found Craniosacral Fascial/Dental Therapy, the missing link in providing a hands-on approach to address and unwind connective tissue.
 Likewise, Ortho-Bionomy® invites release with gentle touch, supporting the body’s organic movement.
-I’ve taught my daughter how to do some of these techniques; we work on each other.
-And I work on myself a lot.
+I taught my daughter how to do some of these techniques; we used to trade sessions.
+I work on and with myself a lot.
 I am an enthusiastic advocate for consistent and persistent self-care.

 These days?